ContentSide/LingX/resources/docs/TUTORIAL_1_BASICS.md

 ### Philosophy behind `use_critt_tokenization`

-The philosphy behind the `use_critt_tokenization` is swithching between two different kind of inputs smoothly:
+The philosphy behind the `use_critt_tokenization` is swithching smoothly between two different kinds of inputs:

 In summary, if `use_critt_tokenization` is set to `True` one should input the segment in this format (Python's list of list format):